AccusoftCorporation/Teamcity-Parameter-Plugin/readme.txt

   * You will then need to save the file and update the JAR file (this is done automatically with a tool like 7ZIP).

-  * After this file has been modified, you need to restart the build agents that you want to pick up the edited parameters.
+  * After this file has been modified, you need to restart the build agents that you want to pick up the edited parameters and they will create the new parameters automatically.